CAREERS AND VOLUNTEERS

 QAGOMA is open every day except Christmas Day, Boxing Day and Good Friday.
 Guided tours are scheduled most days the Gallery is open, except between 24 December and 1 January.
 Volunteer guides are expected to attend 80% of their fortnightly rostered guiding days between the hours of 10.00am and 3.00pm.

 To join our program, those people who have expressed interest are invited to participate in a selection process.
-A structured training program is then conducted over a twelve month period.
+A structured training program is then conducted over several months.
 During this time, trainees must also undertake self-directed study and participate in regular assessment.
-On successful completion of the training program, trainees join the Volunteer Guide team and commit to a roster and an on-going learning program.
+On successful completion of the training program, graduates join the Volunteer Guide team and commit to a roster and an on-going learning program.

 The Gallery is looking for people who: